CopernicaMarketingSoftware/Documentation/SMTPeter/rest-templates.md

 The "templates" method is only available using the HTTP GET method.
 The url may contain a start and length value to limit the list of templates that is returned.
 If these limits are ommitted, the default values of 0 and 100 are used.
-This call returns a value in the following format:
+This call returns a JSON array in the following format:

 ````json
 [